Indigenous-Led Online Courses Mobilizing Humanity towards Practical Actions for Ecological Healing and Restoration

 Dr. Lyla June Johnston

-Stay tuned for upcoming Re^Human offerings
+Stay tuned for upcoming Re^Human offerings:

-Introduction to Forging Alliances with Indigenous Communities
+Forging Alliances with Indigenous Communities

-Learn basic do's and don't's when collaborating with grassroots Indigenous efforts in service to life
+Learn basic do's and don't's when collaborating with grassroots Indigenous efforts in service to life.

 More information coming soon ➝